Lomé 5: Two Secular Figures Honored with the 2023 François Sergy Prize

 About FOMECAF

-Since 2019, the Forum of Christian Media in French-speaking Africa (FOMECAF) has brought together the signatories of the " the Lomé Declaration ," which brings together actors from the religious media in French-speaking Africa once a year.
+Since 2019, the Forum of Christian Media in French-Speaking Africa (FOMECAF) has brought together the signatories of “ The Lomé Declaration ,” which brings together representatives of faith-based media in French-speaking Africa once a year.